 Currently, there are two kinds of LGA2011 socket mounted on Supermicro mother-boards, a 'regular' and a 'narrow' sized socket.
-Though they may look slightly different from one another, the labeling, operation of the hardware, mounting of the CPU are similar on both types.
-The X9SRL Motherboard Series uses the 'narrow' type.
+Though they may look slightly different from one another, however the labeling, operation of the hardware, mounting of the CPU are similar on both types.
+The 'narrow' type socket is installed on this motherboard (X9SRH series)